 What if My Rehab Center is Out of Network?

 Especially when it comes to drug and alcohol treatment, navigating the ins and outs of healthcare insurance can seem daunting.
-When people start talking about in-network versus out-of-network providers, PPOs, HMOs, and out-of-pocket maximums, it’s easy to tune it all out and put off treatment for another day.
+When people start talking about in-network versus out-of-network providers, Preferred Provider Organization (PPO) plans, Health Maintenance Organization (HMOs), and out-of-pocket maximums, it’s easy to tune it all out and put off treatment for another day.

 In reality, though, healthcare isn’t all that complex—and treatment is vital.
 A few minutes of reading is all you need to gain a basic understanding of in-network and out-of-network treatment options.
 And even if a rehab facility is out of network, it doesn’t mean it’s necessarily out of reach financially.